hdadhich01/hdadhich01.github.io/content/blog/mininet/index.md

 - Works on **Apple Silicon** (M1...)
 - no **UTM**/**Multipass** needed
-- GUI + bidirectional clipboard
+- GUI + Mac to/from VM copy/paste
-- setup in ~10m, <2GB storage
+- setup in ~10m, ~5s bootup

 ## Install XQuartz and OrbStack